A Three Fold [stretching density]

 Unfortunately we have a limited capacity due to the COVID-19 measures.
 Please make sure to arrive in time as we can’t guarantee access after the start of the event.

-On Saturday the new COVID-19 measures will be in place.
-This means we can actually let go of the 1.5m distancing and you can stand and dance again (yay!!).
-This also means that unfortunately we will need to use CoronaCheck for this night and we can only provide entrance with QR code.
+On Saturday the new COVID-19 measures will be in place, meaning we can actually let go of the 1.5m distancing and you can stand and dance again (yay!!).
+This also means that unfortunately we will need to use CoronaCheck for this night and we can only provide entrance with a valid QR code.

 This hybrid event will take place physically at The Grey Space.
 If you can’t attend, tune into the livestream on Friday and Saturday via Mixcloud.

 Join us for dinner on Thursday, Friday or Saturday.
 Click here for the menu.